HamletDuFromage/lan-play-curses/README.md

 ## Usage

-Place your `lan-play client`, `lan-play-curses.py` and `servers.json` in the same directory and launch the script.
+Place your `lan-play client`, `lan-play-curses.py` and `servers.json` in the same directory (or edit the path yourself) and launch the script.
 Run it as root/admin

 ```
 $ sudo python3 lan-play-curses.py